FAQs for Early Start Program

 What can high school juniors do to prepare?

 Math and English skills are critical to success in college regardless of the intended major.
 Through the Early Assessment Program (EAP), California juniors have the opportunity to measure their English and math skills towards the end of the 11th grade.
 As a result, juniors are strongly encouraged to take the EAP test.
 Results are available at the beginning of the senior year and can be used to ensure students are using their senior year to become "college-ready" if they are not already.
 As students are planning their senior class schedules, it is important to know that a math course in the senior year is good for all students in preparing them for college success!

-How can I earn an exemption for both the ELM and EPT, and Early Start?
+How can I earn an exemption from Early Start?

 - A score of 3 or above on the Mathematics examination for the Advanced Placement test.

 - Completion and transfer to the CSU of a college course that satisfies the requirement in Quantitative Reasoning provided such a course was completed with a grade of C or better and before New Student Orientation.